cloudnativetrainings/trainings/kkp_fundamentals/02-kkp-master-setup/README.md

 This chapter explains the installation procedure of KKP into a pre-existing Kubernetes cluster using installer.

-**Note** - To begin the installation, make sure you are using right kubeconfig.
+**Note** - To begin the installation, make sure you are using right KUBECONFIG.

 Again for simplicity of training we have the predefined manifests at [`./kkp-setup.template`](./kkp-setup.template).
 Copy it to `src` directory using below commands.